The fragility of the 1st XI batting was unfortunately again on display at Hewett Oval against Keswick.

 The opening combination of Bruce Carpenter and Daniel Hosking was an interesting one and they produced a stand of 25 from 22 overs.
 Hosking made a lightning start to the innings, finding the fine leg boundary early and racing to six runs from his first seven balls.
 However he was still on the same score 45 balls later.

 Captain Lemmey batted throughout the second half of the day to finish unbeaten on 35 as his team compiled 124.
-Recent Wirreanda form would suggest that the total will be a competitive one, as the 4th XI restricted ICC Sharks IV to 118 at the same venue in the previous round.
+Recent Wirreanda form would suggest that the total will be a competitive one, as the 4th XI restricted ICC Sharks IV to

 Will Hillier reached the milestone of 1000 runs